This post may contain affiliate links. Learn what that means for me and for you.

 Where to Stay

-Casco Viejo is definitely one of the best places to stay on your visit to Panama City.
+Casco Viejo is definitely one of the best neighborhoods to stay in on your visit to Panama City.
 You can easily explore Casco Viejo on foot, while other neighborhoods are just a short drive away.
 (And you’ll never pay more than $3-$5 for a taxi or Uber in the city.)

 Here are some of the best places to stay in Casco Viejo: